 A pre-party picture of the cupcakes.
 I love those mermaid cupcake toppers!

 Pillows are so simple to make – I whipped up a pile of them to cozy up the party space and add some extra color.
+(Read all about the pillows here.)
 I used remnants from the quilts I’m working on for the girls’ room so that the pillows are ready to accent their beds should I ever finish the quilts!!

 And, finally, I even handed off the camera to get my picture taken with the birthday girl herself!!